SAP-samples/event-driven-integrations-codejam/README.md

 <br>

 There are two options here:
-1. Explore if there is  a trial option Use the sandbox environment available as part of the SAP Business Accelerator Hub.
-When authenticating against the service you will need to specify your API key as a header parameter in the requests.
-1. The participant can configure a live system that they have access to.
+1. The participant can configure a live system that they have access to and will be able to follow the instructions in this CodeJam.

 </details>